-The house is now owned by film producer Bill Bungay who bought the house after making ‘When the Lights Went Out’ which was based loosely on the Pritchard’s’ experiences.
+30 East Drive is now owned by film producer Bill Bungay, who bought the house after making When the Lights Went Out, which was based loosely on the Pritchard’s’ experiences.

 30 East Drive is now open to visitors, although the owners do not recommend staying the night and will even try to discourage you from doing so.
-The website clearly states that this is not a traditional bed and breakfast and visitors will not be covered by insurance if they choose to visit!
+The website clearly states that this is not a traditional guesthouse or bed and breakfast – and visitors will not be covered by insurance if they choose to visit!